-The first British Aviator’s Certificate with the RAeC tests on a hydro-aeroplane was achieved by 2nd Lieutenant John Trotter on 12 November 1912, when he was granted ordinary Aviator’s Certificate Number 360.
-The official RAeC observers for the tests were Reverend Sidney Swann, who like Edward Wakefield and Oscar Gnosspelius was inspired by having attended the Blackpool Aviation Meeting in 1909, and Major Robert Brocklehurst who also built an aeroplane.
-On 9 September, Trotter was the first pupil of the Lakes Flying Company to receive a flying lesson.
+The first British Aviator’s Certificate with the RAeC tests taken on a hydro-aeroplane was achieved at Windermere by 2nd Lieutenant John Trotter on 12 November 1912.
+Trotter was granted full Aviator’s Certificate Number 360; which, being before introduction of the Regulations following the above Paris Conference, entitled him to also land on the ground.
+The official RAeC observers for the tests were Reverend Sidney Swann, who like Wakefield and Oscar Gnosspelius was inspired by having attended the Blackpool Aviation Meeting in 1909, and Major Robert Brocklehurst who also built an aeroplane.
 He served in France during World War 1 and was promoted Major, albeit his service record does not include aviation.

 The cost of tuition was £75 until the Certificate was obtained.
 For Officers, it was discounted to £52 and 10 shillings upon signing an agreement, and £17 and 10 shillings on finishing tests.
 Extra practice was £9 for the first hour and £6 thereafter.

-The private Seaplane School, was taken over on behalf of the Government, and in May 1916 training operations at Cockshott Point and Hill of Oaks became Royal Naval Air Service Unit Hill of Oaks.
+The private Seaplane School was taken over on behalf of the Government, and in May 1916 training at Cockshott and Hill of Oaks became Royal Naval Air Service Unit Hill of Oaks.
 Large numbers of probationary Sub-Lieutenants were sent to Windermere for basic instruction, most of whom had either already qualified on landplanes or did so afterwards.
-In June 1916, the headquarters of the RNAS at Windermere moved from Cockshott Point to Hill of Oaks, and, with the departure of civilian instructors, the name was changed to RNAS Windermere.
-RNAS Windermere closed down at the end of June 1917.
+In June 1916, the headquarters of the RNAS at Windermere moved from Cockshott to Hill of Oaks, and, with the departure of civilian instructors, the name was changed to RNAS Windermere.
+RNAS Windermere continued operations until the end of June 1917.

-The first 2 holders of UK Certificates endorsed ‘Hydro-aeroplane’ were Windermere-trained.
-Joseph Bland was granted Aviator’s Certificate No. 614 on 30 August 1913, and Oswald Lancaster was granted No. 765 on 15 April 1914.
-The first and last pilots who subsequently achieved their Hydro-aeroplane ‘tickets’ at Windermere had in common that they both passed their tests on Waterhen and were sadly killed within a year later, aged respectively 30 and 22.
+The first 2 holders of UK Aviators’ Certificates endorsed ‘Hydro-aeroplane’ were Windermere-trained.
+Joseph Bland was granted Aviator’s Certificate No. 614 on 30 August 1913, and Oswald Lancaster No. 765 on 15 April 1914.

 11/02/1915 Ralph Lashmar No. 1076.
 Killed in accident at Isle of Wight 07/09/1916.